mui/material-ui/docs/src/pages/guides/migration-v0x/migration-v0x-fr.md

-# Migration From v0.x to v1
+# Migration de v0.x vers v1

-<p class="description">Yeah, v1 has been released!
+<p class="description">Yeah, la v1 est sortie!
 Take advantage of 2 years worth of effort.</p>

 ## FAQ

 ### Woah - the API is way different!
 Does that mean 1.0 is completely different, I’ll have to learn the basics all over again, and migrating will be practically impossible?

-I’m glad you asked!
-The answer is no. The core concepts haven’t changed.
+Je suis content que vous ayez demandé!
+La réponse est non.
+Les concepts de base n'ont pas changé.
 You will notice that the API provides more flexibility, but this has a cost.
 We have been making lower-level components, abstracting less complexity.

 ### What motivated such a large change?